This is a quick walkthrough of getting your first web service up and running whilst having a look at the how some of the different components work.

 Watched builds

-An alternative to running your project in your IDE is to run a watched build using the dotnet
+A recommended alternative to running your project from your IDE is to run a watched build using dotnet watch

 Where it will automatically rebuild & restart your App when it detects any changes to your App's source files.